-In this course, students using both traditional artist materials and the computer, investigates communication, creativity, and problem solving.
+In this course, students using both traditional art materials and the computer, investigate communication, creativity, and problem-solving.
 Students actively learn to identify and apply the principles of design and art elements within a design environment.

 Meet the Graphic Design Teacher

-Kathleen Nicholson began her artistic career on the east coast studying painting, drawing, and textile design at University of Massachusetts, Dartmouth.
+Kathleen Nicholson began her artistic career on the east coast studying painting, drawing, and textile design at the University of Massachusetts, Dartmouth.
 She earned a BFA and was subsequently awarded a teaching assistantship at Southern Illinois University where she spent the next three years teaching Foundation Design and Drawing at SIU while earning her MFA in Painting with a Minor in Lithography.
-After earning her Masters Degree, Kathleen taught at Rend Lake College, Illinois where she was first introduced to basic coding, drawing and design on computers.
-She then moved to Los Angles, CA where she taught classes at Laguna Beach College of Art, before leaving academia to work as a full time artist.
+After earning her Masters’s Degree, Kathleen taught at Rend Lake College, Illinois where she was first introduced to basic coding, drawing, and design on computers.
+She then moved to Los Angles, CA where she taught classes at Laguna Beach College of Art, before leaving academia to work as a full-time artist.

 For the next 10 years, Kathleen worked as a freelance artist selling her work and completing commissions nationally and internationally through Koplin, Huntsaker/Schlesinger and Erickson & Ellins Galleries.

 Over the past 19 years, ECRCHS’s graphic arts students have won numerous awards including Printing Industries Association of Southern California Technical and Academic High School Competitions, The Graphic Arts Club of Los Angeles’ annual competition: Design, SkillsUSA, The Gutenberg Student competition sponsored by International Association of Printing House Craftsmen & The Graphic Art Educator Association.
-Alumni of the ECRHS graphics program rare working at Cartoon Network, Sony, DC Comics, and Chase Design to name a few.
+Alumni of the ECRHS graphics program have worked at Unity software, Cartoon Network, CNN, Sony, DC Comics, and Chase Design to name a few.